Dor-sketch/DeepDarkBlueMiniMax/README.md

 \end{array}\right)
 $$

 This is a terminal node since 'X' can secure a win.
 The algorithm evaluates the utility of this node and relays it back to the parent node.
 Subsequently, the parent node assesses the utility of its child nodes.
-Here's where it gets interesting - let's assume the parent node represents the first player (max node) and the child nodes represent the second player (min nodes).
-Contrary to what you might expect, the algorithm selects the minimum utility from the child nodes: the max node chooses the maximum of the minimums, and the min node selects the minimum of the maximums.
+Here's where it gets interesting - let's assume the parent node represents the first player (max node) and the child nodes represent the second player ($Min$ nodes).
+Contrary to what you might expect, the algorithm selects the minimum utility from the child nodes: the max node chooses the maximum of the minimums, and the $Min$ node selects the minimum of the maximums.
 This counterintuitive approach is why it's called the minimax algorithm.
 Personally, I find it helpful to consider it as the player's least detrimental option.

 Formally, the minimax algorithm operates as follows: